All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

-- Friendly Enemy: To Urouge, whom he temporarily allies with while facing Kizaru and a Pacifista on the Sabaody Archipelago.
+- Friendly Enemy: To Urouge, despite being rivals, they temporarily join forces while facing Kizaru and a Pacifista on the Sabaody Archipelago.
+It doesn't work.

 - Green Thumb: At its most basic, this is what his Devil Fruit bestows upon him, as he can create and control straw.

 - Hidden Depths: He may be a mysterious, voodoo-using pirate, but Oda says he actually has an interest in interior design.